Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- The two teams combine to score 63.2 points per game, 4.7 more than the total in this contest.
+- The combined points per game average of the two teams, 63.2, is 5.2 points above Saturday's over/under.

-- The 51.6 combined points per game that these two squads have allowed this season are 6.9 fewer than the 58.5 total in this contest.
+- These two squads combine to surrender 51.6 points per game, 6.4 fewer than this contest's over/under.

-- The average total in Fighting Irish games this season is 51.8, 6.7 points fewer than Saturday's total of 58.5 .
+- The Fighting Irish and their opponents score an average of 51.8 points per game, 6.2 fewer than Saturday's total.

-- The 58.5 over/under in this game is 1.6 points higher than the 56.9 average total in Trojans games this season.
+- The 58 total in this game is 1.1 points above the 56.9 average total in Trojans games this season.

 Notre Dame Stats and Trends